Get a free consultation with a highly rated lawyer

 If the IRS won't agree to installment payments, it is for one of three reasons:

-- Information you provided on your Collection Information Statement, Form 433-A, is incomplete or untruthful.
-The IRS may think you are hiding property or income.
-For example, if public records show your name on real estate or motor vehicles that you didn't list, or the IRS received W-2 or 1099 forms showing more income than you listed, be prepared to explain.
+Information you provided on your Collection Information Statement, Form 433-A, is incomplete or untruthful.
+The IRS might think you are hiding property or income.
+For example, if public records show your name on real estate or motor vehicles you didn't list, or the IRS received W-2 or 1099 forms showing more income than you listed, be prepared to explain.

 When the IRS Can Revoke an Installment Agreement

-- You miss a payment.
-Under the terms of all IAs, payments not made in full, and on time, can cause the IA to be revoked immediately.
-In practice, the IRS usually waits 30 to 60 days before revocation -- at least on the first missed payment.
-You are entitled to a warning or a chance to reinstate the agreement.
+You miss a payment.
+Under the terms of all IAs, payments not made in full and on time can cause the IA to be revoked immediately.
+In practice, the IRS usually waits 30 to 60 days before revocation—at least on the first missed payment.
+You're entitled to a warning or a chance to reinstate the agreement.

-- Your financial condition changes significantly -- either for the better or worse.
+Your financial condition changes significantly—either for the better or worse.
 The IRS usually won't find out about this unless you tell.
-The IRS may review your situation every year or two, however, and require you to submit a new Form 433-A in order to continue your IA.
+The IRS may review your situation every year or two, however, and require you to submit a new Form 433-A to continue your IA.

-- The IRS discovers that you provided inaccurate or incomplete information as part of the negotiation.
-For example, you may have omitted to mention certain valuable assets.
+The IRS discovers that you provided inaccurate or incomplete information as part of the negotiation.
+For example, you might have omitted to mention certain valuable assets.

-For more information on how to deal with the IRS to work out a payment plan, see Stand Up to the IRS, by Frederick W. Daily (Nolo).
+For more information on how to deal with the IRS to work out a payment plan, see Stand Up to the IRS by Frederick W. Daily and Stephen Fishman (Nolo).